What Are The Symptoms Associated With Gout?

 By the time you have the symptoms of a gout attack, uric acid has been building up in your blood, and the uric acid deposits have been building on one or more of your joints.
 Also watch out after having an illness or surgery, the chances of an attack are higher.
 Some people may not experience gout as many painful attacks but rather develop chronic gout, repeated episodes of pain and inflammation, which may involve more than one joint.

+Patients with acute gout symptoms will typically experience severe pain within 12 to 24 hours of the attack.
+This pain can last for as long as a week or two.
 Chronic gout in older adults may be less painful and can be confused with other forms of arthritis.
 Those with chronic gout develop joint damage and loss of motion in the joints.
 Tophi are lumps below the skin around joints or in other places.
 They may drain chalky material.

 Tophi usually develop only after a patient has had the disease for many years on the hands, elbows, ears or Achilles tendon (back of the ankle).
 In addition, later on gout sufferers are more prone to have kidney problems like kidney stones, that’s something you definitely want to avoid since it is extremely painful.
 Note that people with certain conditions like high blood pressure, diabetes and high cholesterol are at a higher risk of developing gout.
 To help manage your gout over the long term, it is important to keep your uric acid level below 6 mg/dL.